fabiancelik/rich-voice-editor/README.md

 npm run-script build
 ```

 Please see the Wiki to learn more [how to add more SSML Tags](https://github.com/fabiancelik/rich-voice-editor/wiki/Implement-more-SSML-Tags).
+I would especially appreciate a better [Amazon Alexa](https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html#ssml-supported) support.

 ## License